burger

 1. Tap at the top left of your inbox:

-2. Click on the Settings icon at the top of the panel that opened:
+2. Click on the Settings icon at the top right of the pane that has opened:

-3. You can manage the settings from the screen that appears:
+3. You can manage the settings from the screen that is displayed:

 a.
 Signature selection